15 Best Bald UFC Fighters With Notable MMA History

 There is something particularly threatening about a bald MMA fighter, isn’t there?
-Baldies get a bad rap worldwide, and often even more so for UFC bald guys who have ripped muscles.
+Baldies get a bad rap worldwide, often being labeled as the “skinhead” and hounded with “hey baldy!”

-For some reason, shouting “baldy” makes for an easy target!
-But let’s be clear, you wouldn’t want to say it to the face of any of these bald MMA fighters.
+But let’s be clear, you’re unlikely to say things like this to the face of any of these bald MMA fighters.

 Junior Dos Santos, AKA “Cigano,” is a heavyweight fighter that gained a considerable following during his prime fighting days.